Gotthard Jedlicka

-Gotthard Jedlicka (6 May 1899 in Zurich — 9 November 1965 in Duisburg) was a Swiss art historian and writer.
+Gotthard Jedlicka (6 May 1899 – 9 November 1965) was a Swiss art historian and writer.

 Biography

-Jedlicka studied art history in Zurich, Grenoble and Paris and became a teacher in a secondary school in Winterthur, canton of Zurich.
+Jedlicka was born on 6 May 1899 in Zürich.
+He studied art history in Zürich, Grenoble and Paris and became a teacher in a secondary school in Winterthur.

 He earned a doctorate in 1928 and was promoted to professor in 1934.
 From 1939 to 1965 he was professor of art history at the University of Zurich.
 Besides, he was an editor of the magazine Galerie und Sammler and of the art book series of Scherz-Verlag.
 He was also an editor of the Swiss monthly magazine Werk.
 Moreover, he wrote several art books and monographies about artists such as Toulouse-Lautrec, Édouard Manet and Pieter Brueghel the Elder.
-His work is preserved by the Zurich Central Library.
+His work is preserved by the Zentralbibliothek Zürich.

-In 1951, Jedkicka became a member of the German Academy for Language and Literature.
+In 1951, Jedlicka became a member of the German Academy for Language and Literature.

+He died on 9 November 1965 in Duisburg.
 He was buried at Enzenbühl Cemetery.